Creator / George MacDonald Fraser

 - Barbarian Tribe: Scottish Bordermen in The Reavers and The Candlemass Road.

 - Big Brother Instinct: In Quartered Safe Out Here the author meets in Burma an Old Soldier who had once been a Hired Gun.
 This man guards the author's winnings after a card game.
 The Author also learns that this particular man had been sending his pay home for twenty years to take care of his little brother.

 - Blood Knight: The author met one of these in World War II.
-He was sent to an outpost to carry a rocket launcher that the commander had ordered from headquarters, to blow up escaping enemy river barges.
+He was sent to an outpost to carry an anti-tank weapon (a PIAT) that the commander had ordered from headquarters, to blow up escaping enemy river barges.
 This commander was an eccentric sapper with a ragtag band of local mercenaries, and he absolutely loved killing Japanese.